Back to news

 The pitch was tidy: an 80% benchmark score becomes a regulatory tripwire.
 At that level, the thinking went, a model can analyse, patch, and deploy code across complex systems with little human oversight, which lowers the bar for bad actors to build cyber weapons or automate attacks on infrastructure.

 It is a clean narrative, and it is worth saying plainly: the public record does not support it.
-Every credible source ties the suspension to a reported jailbreak vulnerability and national-security concerns about access, reportedly worry over a China-linked group, not a benchmark threshold under the executive order (Anthropic).
+Every credible source ties the suspension to a reported jailbreak vulnerability and national-security concerns about access, reportedly worry over a China-linked group, not a benchmark threshold under the executive order (Anthropic (opens in a new tab)).
 The "80% tripwire" framing should be read as an unconfirmed theory, not the established cause.

 Anthropic's actual statement is narrower than the version that circulated.
-It says it is complying with the government's legal directive, attributes the issue to what it calls a narrow potential jailbreak, and disputes the underlying finding (Anthropic).
+It says it is complying with the government's legal directive, attributes the issue to what it calls a narrow potential jailbreak, and disputes the underlying finding (Anthropic (opens in a new tab)).
 Phrasing that did the rounds, that the suspension followed "a regulatory determination regarding Fable 5's capabilities," that the company "fully cooperates with US government requirements," and is in "constructive dialogue", does not appear in that statement and should be treated as misattributed.

 Supporting AI Kick Start editorial image for anthropic-fable-5-suspended-us-export-ban.